massyl/monad-javascript/presentation/monad-training-current.md

 # Functional programming basics

+# Types are not Classes

+- Set of related values
+- Algebra of Types (Sum, Product)

+# Function

+- Mapping from `Type` to another `Type` f :: A -> B
+   A : Is a Domain of `f`
+   B : Is a CoDomain of `f`
+- Give some example of functions

+# Function Composition

 # Currying

 - Functions with multiple arguments are defined in Haskell using the notion of currying.